Updated 2nd June 2020

-For companies that are only just venturing into the market, Twitter serves as a recommendable choice of marketing platform as it allows information to be spread in an impressive amount of time.
-Adept at developing fast brand awareness, Twitter will spread the company’s content from user to user by retweets and linked threads making for a snowball effect where the end product is an accumulation of all the engagement through which the material has passed.
+For companies just venturing into the market, Twitter serves as a recommendable choice of marketing platform as it allows information to be spread in an impressive amount of time.
+Adept at developing fast brand awareness, Twitter will spread a company’s content from user to user by retweets and linked threads making for a snowball effect where the end product is an accumulation of all the engagement through which the material has passed.

 Additionally, if the product or service offered by a company is one that could do well with celebrity endorsement, then Twitter might be the peak of their marketing strategy.
-A single tweet by an individual of massive following will bring the product or service into the eyes of millions making for cheap, fast and effective digital marketing.
+A single tweet by an individual with a massive following will bring the product or service into the view of millions making for cheap, fast and effective digital marketing.

-Often, social media platforms are seen as trivial mediums of marketing, thought to provide little viewership that is of substance they are disregarded as being an opportunity for establishing long term business relations.
+Often social media platforms are seen as trivial mediums of marketing, thought to provide little viewership of substance.
+They are disregarded as an opportunity for establishing long term business relations.
 LinkedIn, however, changes this perspective.
 It provides an online forum where companies can reach out to other professionals, business owners, business to business (B2B) leads and targeted customers.
 This allows an information exchange link to form where companies can keep themselves updated on the happenings of the market.

 The search engine giant’s very own social media forum, Google+ used to be a great digital marketing option for new businesses.
 It provided opportunities to reach out to both businesses to businesses leads as well as individual potential customers.
 This option allowed Google+ the advantage of covering the entire market, thus, making for a more extensive customer base.

 However, Google recently closed down the service.